TheCodeAddiction/LazyRedTeamer/README.md

 | `adrecon` | Chains BloodHound collection, Kerberoasting and AS‑REP roasting for quick AD situational awareness. |
 | `lazytest` | A tiny diagnostic script that just runs `whoami` so you can verify the toolbox is on your `$PATH`. |

-More helpers will be added as they prove useful – check the [roadmap](#-roadmap) below or open an issue to suggest one.

 ---

 ## 🚀 Quick Start